Asbestos: Tremolite, anthophyllite, actinolite

 Other natural asbestiform minerals, such as richterite, Na(CaNa)(Mg,Fe^{II})5(Si8O22)(OH)2, and winchite, (CaNa)Mg4(Al,Fe^{III})(Si8O22)(OH)2, though not regulated, are said by some to be no less harmful than tremolite, amosite, or crocidolite.
 They are termed "asbestiform" rather than asbestos.
 Although the US Occupational Safety and Health Administration (OSHA) has not included them in the asbestos standard, NIOSH and the American Thoracic Society have recommended them for inclusion as regulated materials because they may also be hazardous to health.

 Potential use in carbon sequestration

-The potential for use of asbestos to mitigate climate change has been raised.
-Although the adverse aspects of mining of minerals, including health effects, must be taken into account, exploration of the use of mineral wastes to sequester carbon is being studied.
-The use of mining waste materials from nickel, copper, diamond, and platinum mines have the potential as well, but asbestos may have the greatest potential and is the subject of research now in progress in an emerging field of scientific study to examine it.
+The potential for the use of asbestos to mitigate climate change has been raised.
+Although the adverse aspects of mining minerals, including health effects, must be taken into account, exploration of the use of mineral wastes to sequester carbon is being studied.
+The use of mining waste materials from nickel, copper, diamond, and platinum mines has the potential as well, but asbestos may have the greatest potential and is the subject of research now in progress in an emerging field of scientific study to examine it.
 The most common type of asbestos, chrysotile, chemically reacts with carbon dioxide to produce ecologically stable magnesium carbonate.
 Chrysotile, like all types of asbestos, has a large surface area that provides more places for chemical reactions to occur, compared to most other naturally occurring materials.